enesburakdikici/Frontend-Website/README.md

 # Frontend-Website
-Website coded with HTML and CSS only
+Website coded with HTML and CSS only.
 Here is the link on the web: https://express-coffee-ebd.netlify.app/